 State and Federal Regulatory Programs- Beginning of a Claim

-During the first stage of treatment, when a narcotic pain medication is evaluated for appropriateness, Risk Evaluation and Mitigation Strategies (REMSRisk Evaluation and Mitigation Strategies) are available.
-REMSRisk Evaluation and Mitigation Strategies, which are required by the FDAU.S.
-Food and Drug Administration to be developed by drug manufacturers, are intended to educate the prescribing physician, dispensing pharmacist, and patient on the risks involved with the use of these medications and ensure they are utilized properly.
-For more information on REMSRisk Evaluation and Mitigation Strategies, please see our prior blog.
+During the first stage of treatment, when a narcotic pain medication is evaluated for appropriateness, Risk Evaluation and Mitigation Strategies (REMS) are available.
+REMS, which are required by the FDA to be developed by drug manufacturers, are intended to educate the prescribing physician, dispensing pharmacist, and patient on the risks involved with the use of these medications and ensure they are utilized properly.
+For more information on REMS, please see our prior blog.

-In addition to REMSRisk Evaluation and Mitigation Strategies, which is promulgated at the Federal level by the FDAU.S.
-Food and Drug Administration, many states have also established Prescription Drug Monitoring Programs (PDMPs) to encourage safer prescribing and reduce drug abuse and diversion of narcotic medications/controlled substances.
+In addition to REMS, which is promulgated at the Federal level by the FDA, many states have also established Prescription Drug Monitoring Programs (PDMPs) to encourage safer prescribing and reduce drug abuse and diversion of narcotic medications/controlled substances.
 Although PDMPs differ from state to state, all PDMPs are designed with the same goal in mind—to assist in detecting and preventing fraud, abuse, and misuse of narcotic medications.
 PDMPs achieve this goal by collecting prescription information in a central database that can be easily accessed by the physician to assist with treatment decisions and reduce the incidence of “doctor shopping” for the purpose of misuse and/or diversion.

 Some examples of PDMPs include Florida’s “E-FORCSE” (Electronic-Florida Online Reporting of Controlled Substances Evaluation) and Kentucky’s “KASPER” (Kentucky All Schedule Prescription Electronic Reporting program), which require physicians to report each controlled substance prescribed for patients within seven days.
 New York has just recently established their PDMP, called “I-Stop,” which is the first real time PDMP that requires the physician and dispensing pharmacist to review and verify patient drug information prior to writing or dispensing each prescription for a controlled substance.